LCEz4-M1: A Lyman Continuum Emitter Candidate at z = 4.444 in the MUSE Hubble Ultra Deep Field: Data

 \section{Data}

 LCEz4-M1 is located in the Hubble Ultra Deep Field (HUDF), which has been covered by multiple surveys carried out with \emph{James Webb Space Telescope} (JWST), \emph{Hubble Space Telescope} (HST) , and Multi Unit Spectroscopic Explorer (MUSE) on the Very Large Telescope (VLT).
 We use these extensive datasets to validate its redshift and analyze the properties of this source.
+The coordinates of LCEz4-M1 are R.A. = 53.1577359 and Decl. = $-27.7822654$ (J2000).

 Spectroscopic redshifts are crucial for identifying LyC emission at high-$z$.
 LCEz4-M1 is covered by observations from the MUSE-HUDF survey \citep{Bacon2017, Bacon2023}, which consists of a $3 \times 3$~arcmin$^2$ mosaic with 10~hr exposure, a $1 \times 1$~arcmin$^2$ deep field with 31~hr exposure, and the 141~hr adaptive-optics-assisted MUSE eXtremely Deep Field (MXDF; 1~arcmin diameter).
 LCEz4-M1 is listed in the survey catalog as a Lyman Alpha Emitter (LAE) at $z = 4.444$.
 We use the released data products for this source, including the extracted spectrum and data cube, to analyze the Ly$\alpha$ emission properties and further verify the redshift.
 LCEz4-M1 also falls within the footprint of JWST spectroscopic surveys such as the JWST Advanced Deep Extragalactic Survey \citep[JADES;][]{Eisenstein2023} and the First Reionization Epoch Spectroscopically Complete Observations \citep[FRESCO;][]{Oesch2023}, but has not been targeted by JADES NIRSpec observations nor detected in FRESCO slitless spectroscopy.
+We note that the non-detection in FRESCO is expected, because the F444W grism used during the FRESCO survey covers only rest-frame wavelengths of $\sim7000$-$9000$ \AA~at $z=4.444$, where no strong nebular emission lines are expected.
 We have also searched the archival data from ground-based telescopes such as VLT, but have found no additional observations.